Hadith 11 & 12 — Leaving Doubt and Drama: The Path to Inner Peace

 The Test of Our Times

-Today we face doubtful matters our predecessors never imagined.
+We face doubtful matters our predecessors never imagined.
 Online transactions where you can't verify the source.
-Investment opportunities that might involve interest hidden in complex terms.
-Entertainment that mixes truth with falsehood so cleverly you can't separate them.
+Investment opportunities with hidden interest.
+Entertainment mixing truth with falsehood.

 The principle remains: When in doubt, leave it out.